 Europeans also love their off-piste skiing away from groomed runs with no out-of-bounds areas.
 This provides some truly adventurous places to ski and a unique way to test your skills.
 Whether you’re a seasoned local or planning an overseas trip, these are a few of the many amazing places to ski when you spend the winter in Europe.

 If you’re looking to “go big or go home,” head to Zermatt for skiing this winter.
-Zermatt has the highest ski resort in Europe that spans two countries with lifts that travel to the highest heights and amazing views of the Matterhorn.
+Zermatt is home to the highest ski resort in Europe that spans two countries with lifts that travel to the highest heights and amazing views of the Matterhorn.
 However, there are also pistes suitable for every skill level.
 The Matterhorn has been one of the most famously photographed mountains, and people travel from all over the world to see it.
-The slopes here are typically open from late November through late April, but early season and late season skiing are popular options.
-Spring is a great time to try heli-skiing and ski touring here, while even non-skiing enthusiasts will enjoy it here.
+The slopes here are typically open from late November through late April, but early-season and late-season skiing are popular options.
+Spring is a great time to try heli-skiing and ski touring, while even non-skiing enthusiasts will enjoy it here.
 You’ll also find lots of shops in town, as well as the Matterhorn Museum, live music performances, art galleries, and films at the Vernissage Cinema.

 Verbier is where the Four Valleys meet and is one of the biggest areas for skiing in Europe.
 The landscape is scenic, the weather is very sunny, and the resort area draws in a lively and youthful crowd.
 The ski season here runs from late November through late April, but snowmaking efforts make it a safe bet to buy lift tickets early and late in the season.
 Also in the Four Valleys region, you can access the Bruson ski area via lift connection because the free shuttle bus links the Médran gondola with lifts for other smaller ski areas nearby.
-There are also lots of restaurants, bars, and shops for people in your party that aren’t all that into skiing as well.
+There are also lots of restaurants, bars, and shops for people in your party that aren’t all that into skiing.
 There are 500 kilometers of marked trails for hiking and trekking here.
-Geneva is the closest airport to come ski here.
+Geneva is the closest airport.

-The Lapland region of Sweden is another amazing destination for skiing in Europe winter, as it’s a magical Christmas town to boot.
+The Lapland region of Sweden is another amazing destination for skiing in Europe.
+It’s also a magical Christmas town.
 Two hundred kilometers north of the Arctic Circle, you’ll find some excellent skiing from February to June.
 After May, you can even ski under the midnight sun!
-Riksgränsen is the legendary resort here that Scandinavian Big Mountain Championships and is great for off-piste skiing and moguls.
+Riksgränsen is the legendary resort here that hosts the Scandinavian Big Mountain Championships and is great for off-piste skiing and moguls.
 Recommendations for accommodations are Hotel Riksgränsen, STF Hostel Riksgränsen, and the Meteorologen Ski Lodge.
 Björkliden is another historic ski resort in the area with awesome views of the landscape and winter fun for families.
 A couple of other resorts to check out are Storklinten and Kåbdalis.